GA4 Views: Views Metric and Creating a Filtered “View” (2025 Update)

 So if we can’t use our Data Stream settings to replicate View functionality, how can we create View-like functionality in GA4?
 For that we need to use Filters and the standard GA4 reports.

-How to Create a “View” in GA4
+How to Create a “View” (kind of) in GA4

 To create a close approximation to Views, you can use GA4 filters.
 Here’s how to do it.